alejandrochang/StudyGuideNotes/algorithms.md

 ### What exactly is a Stack Overflow?
-when to many recursive calls are made because no base case was given
+when too many recursive calls are made because no base case was given

 ### Describe direct and indirect recursion